 When you log in, you will usually have to enter:

 Your username or customer number

 Other memorable information like a place or date

 Keep this information safe and do not write it down.
 Here is how to keep your banking secure and how to set a strong password.

 Some banks give their customers card readers, which are plastic devices that you use to log into your account:

 The card reader displays a code that you can enter online to log in

-Some banks offer a key card instead, which works in the same way, but you do not need to insert your card into it.
+Some banks offer a key card instead, which works in a similar way.

 You can log into your account to check: